AllanOnAir/AllanOnAir/README.md

 ## **Wassup 👋🏼, I'm Allan, also known as..
 The cool dude who code 12 hours a day !**

 Working daily as a self taught programmer.
-Learning everyday to make a greater world.

 * **Technology and language i'm actualy working with**
   * :vs: **Javascript** :vs: